Coder-Scare/Mixed_Messages/README.md

 This is the Codecademy Mixed Messages Project.
 I took the inspriational quote approach.

 ## How to run?
-To run this project follow this instructions:
+To run this project follow these instructions:

 * Download the files as a ZIP file
 * Open the index.html file or run the files using Node.js